-The Definition of A Good Steward
+The Definition of A Good Steward in the Bible

-However in the Bible, when we are told be a good steward, it’s not telling us to sign up as housekeeping staff on a boat.
+However in the Bible, when we are told to be a good steward, it’s not telling us to sign up as housekeeping staff on a boat.
 The word, steward, translates in Greek as οἰκονόμον (pronounced “oikonomon”).
 This word most closely correlates in modern English to manager.

 In fact, many Bible translations now use the term “manager.”
 The managers mentioned in scripture were often like managers in today’s world – overseeing accounts, households, and businesses.
-So, whenever we see the word “steward” we can replace with the biblical synonym, manager.
+So, whenever we see the word “steward” we can replace it with the biblical synonym, manager.

-If you’ve worked under or over a manger you may have some specific ideas about what makes a good manager.
+If you’ve worked under or over a manager you may have some specific ideas about what makes a good manager.
 But what makes someone a “good steward” according to the Bible?
 What is biblical stewardship?

 Jesus himself asks, “Who then is the faithful and wise manager, whom the master puts in charge of his servants to give them their food allowance at the proper time?
 It will be good for that servant whom the master finds doing so when he returns” (Luke 12:42-43, NIV).

 In other words, a good steward is a servant who is mindful that Jesus will return anytime.
 It’s the person who behaves like he is a servant who will be held accountable for his care of others.

 The Qualities of a Good Steward

 In what is referred to as “the parable of the talents” (Matthew 25:14-30), Jesus identifies the qualities of good stewards.
 In the story, three stewards each receive an allotment of money to manage on behalf of the owner.